MasonCollett/Dotabowl/README.md

 ## What it does

-Matches are loaded added manually during Dotabowl.
+Matches are loaded manually during Dotabowl.
 Player statistics are updated live, event leaderboards refresh dynamically, and achievements
 are awarded as players compete.